kat-ushka/devops-with-kubernetes-course/Exercise 1.07/README.md

 To perform exercise flow I did next steps:

-1. Opened shell and moved to this folder.
+1. Opened shell and moved to the project folder.
-2. Created docker image with running docker-compose with command:
+2. Checkout tag `Exercise_1.07`:
     ```shell
+    git fetch --all --tags
+    git checkout tags/Exercise_1.07
+    ```
+3. Moved to the exercise folder:
+    ```shell
+    cd Exercise\ 1.07
+    ```
+4. Created docker image with running docker-compose with command:
+    ```shell
     docker-compose build
     ```
-3. Pushed docker image to Docker Hub with command:
+5. Pushed docker image to Docker Hub with command:
     ```shell
     docker image push katushka/log-output:1.1
     ```
-4. Applied configs with command:
+6. Applied configs with command:
     ```shell
     kubectl apply -f manifests/
     ```
-5. After the pod was initialized opened http://localhost:8081 to see the response from log-output.
+7. After the pod was initialized opened http://localhost:8081 to see the response from log-output.